amatarazzo777/gentoo-scripts/readme.md

 I plopped my 8gig stick in and expected that it would shovel everything onto it.
 Ir can, but there are multiple and it requires a large capacity USB stick such as TB.
 I am going to try the microsd 1tb for this.

+Another useful feature is transferring or installing on multiple machines at onces as a administration function.
+The ability for these processes to be secured and non compromised is a modern theme.
+Not only by terminal access, user access, and dead terminal boot (luks usage for security).

+The distribution build, source code tree security, can be localized free of network transfer providing emerge rebuilds.